 Hoi Ha Wan (which literally translates to ‘Bay Beneath the Sea’) bay is located at the north of Sai Kung Peninsula.
 Which means that it’s far.
 So, no matter where you are in Hong Kong, prepare for a long journey.

-From the village, follow the path passing an old temple and a lime kiln (coral was once used in the production of lime) until you catch a view of the bay.
+From the village, follow the path passing an old temple and a lime kiln (coral was once used in the production of lime) until you reach the bay.

 You can also take a taxi to Hoi Ha, but that would easily set you back HKD 110-130 one way (as opposed to the bus’s ~HKD 12).